 You should add support to the Karl Rosenfield peonies that are in your garden early on in the spring after the well drained soil has become soft again.
 If you add support to the Karl Rosenfield peonies, they will grow and thrive, sturdy stems will be created and the blossoms will not droop toward the ground.

 Place the peony support rings underneath the blossoms before they bloom to keep them from drooping to the ground.
 The peony can be gently fastened to a stake or held up with the peony support ring, so with careful placement, you will not be able to see them soon after you place them.

 How do you plant a bare-root Karl Rosenfield peony?

 When you plant a bare root of a Karl Rosenfield peony, dig a hole that is about twice as wide as the root, but not terribly deep.
-While you’re digging the planting hole, soak the peony root in clean water to hydrate it prior to planting.
+While you’re digging the planting hole, soak the plant root in clean water to hydrate it prior to planting peonies.
 Peony roots can be soaked for 20 minutes – 4 hours, depending on how dry they are.

 How far apart do I plant Karl Rosenfield peonies?

 You should plant Karl Rosenfield peonies about 2 feet away from each other, although you can plant them further apart if space allows.
 The roots of Karl Rosenfield peonies need plenty of room to spread without running into any other roots to grow and thrive.